Skip to main content

 What is a session?

-A session is an authenticated WebSocket connection that allows your JavaScript code to communicate with mobile devices.
-Sessions are identified by JWT tokens and enable secure, real-time bidirectional communication.
+A session is an authenticated connection that allows your JavaScript code to communicate with mobile devices.
+Sessions are created programmatically using your organization API key and enable secure, real-time bidirectional communication.

 Creating sessions